 Item Description Use Interface Select a WAN interface from the drop-down menu.
 If you choose All Interface, server rules will be created for all WAN interfaces.
-Select a Service Or Custom Service User should select the service from the list.
-Or User can enter the name of their choice.
+Select a Service Or User should select the service from the list.
+Or Custom Service User can enter the name of their choice.
 Server IP Address Enter the IP address for the server.
-External Port Start Enter the starting external port number (when you select Custom Server).
+Enable NAT Loopback Allows local machines to access virtual server via WAN IP Address External Port Start Enter the starting external port number (when you select Custom Server).
 When a service is selected, the port ranges are automatically configured.
 External Port End Enter the ending external port number (when you select Custom Server).
 When a service is selected, the port ranges are automatically configured.
-Protocol Select the protocol (TCP, TCP/UDP, or UDP) from the drop-down menu.
-Internal Port Start Enter the internal port starting number (when you select Custom Server) for the range you want to give access to the internal network.
-When a service is selected the port ranges are automatically configured.
-Internal Port End Enter the internal port ending number (when you select Custom Server) for the range you want to give access to the internal network.
+Protocol TCP, TCP/UDP, or UDP.
+Internal Port Start Enter the internal port starting number (when you select Custom Server).
+When a service is selected the port ranges are automatically configured Internal Port End Enter the internal port ending number (when you select Custom Server).
 When a service is selected, the port ranges are automatically configured.